MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ---
 ms.assetid: 0cd1ac70-532c-416d-9de6-6f920a300a45
-title: Deploy a cloud witness for a Failover Cluster
+title: Deploy a cloud witness for a failover cluster
 manager: lizross
 ms.author: jgerend
 ms.topic: article
 author: JasonGerend
 ms.date: 10/21/2021
-description: How to use Microsoft Azure to host the witness for a Windows Server Failover Cluster in the cloud - also known as how to deploy a Cloud Witness.
+description: How to use Microsoft Azure to host the witness for a Windows Server failover cluster in the cloud - also known as how to deploy a Cloud Witness.
 ---

-# Deploy a Cloud Witness for a Failover Cluster
+# Deploy a Cloud Witness for a failover cluster

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-Cloud Witness is a type of Failover Cluster quorum witness that uses Microsoft Azure to provide a vote on cluster quorum.
-This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a Failover Cluster.
+Cloud Witness is a type of failover cluster quorum witness that uses Microsoft Azure to provide a vote on cluster quorum.
+This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a failover cluster.
 For more information, see [Set up a cluster witness](/azure-stack/hci/manage/witness).

-## <a name="CloudWitnessOverview"></a>Cloud Witness overview
+## Cloud Witness overview

-The following figure illustrates a multi-site stretched Failover Cluster quorum configuration with Windows Server 2016.
+The following figure illustrates a multi-site stretched failover cluster quorum configuration with Windows Server 2016.
 In this example configuration (figure 1), there are 2 nodes in 2 datacenters (referred to as Sites).
 Note, it is possible for a cluster to span more than 2 datacenters.
 Also, each datacenter can have  more than 2 nodes.
 A typical cluster quorum configuration in this setup (automatic failover SLA) gives each node a vote.
 One extra vote is given to the quorum witness to allow cluster to keep running even if either one of the datacenter experiences a power outage.
 The math is simple - there are 5 total votes and you need 3 votes for the cluster to keep it running.

 ![File Share Witness in a third separate site with 2 nodes in 2 other sites](media/Deploy-a-Cloud-Witness-for-a-Failover-Cluster/CloudWitness_1.png "File Share Witness")
 **Using a File Share Witness as a quorum witness**